Diceycle/Arknights-Material-Planner/README.md

 Set `backgroundImage` to any image on your hard drive to get it displayed there.
 Use `backgroundImageOffset` to adjust the position if necessary.
 The color behind the image can also be separately controlled by `backgroundColor`.

-### Missing Features

-* Module Costs can currently not be configured or downloaded from Gamepress.
-Gamepress unfortunately does not present them in a machine friendly way.
-* Class Chips cannot be scanned for or configured as costs.

 ## Configuration Reference

 Configuration is read from a file called `config.json` and is a single JSON-Object with the following possible values.